-HOW RKMS WILL MONITOR THE PROGRESS OF STUDENTS ACHIEVING BELOW GRADE LEVEL to all students and the data is disaggregated by sub groups.
-RKMS examines at- risk students performance and may refer to these students for Tier II interventions, such as small group clustering and re-teaching, in class differentiated materials or strategies, small group work with an Instructional Assistant, or daily tutoring (led by classroom teacher) to help advance this group.
+HOW RKHS WILL MONITOR THE PROGRESS OF STUDENTS ACHIEVING BELOW GRADE LEVEL

+RKHS monitors the progress of students at-risk through implementation of its data-driven systems.
+Weekly, interim and yearly assessments are provided to all students and the data is aggregated by sub groups.
+RKHS examines at-risk students' performance and may refer to these students for Tier II interventions, such as small group clustering and re-teaching, in class differentiated materials or strategies, small group work with an Instructional Assistant, or daily tutoring (led by classroom teacher) to help advance this group.
 The Assistant Principal is primarily responsible for overseeing this monitor of progress.